 How should this medicine be used?

 Etanercept injection products come as a solution (liquid) in single-dose, prefilled syringes, dosing pens, cartridges, and automatic injection devices; Etanercept injection products also come as a powder in a multi-dose vial (contains enough medication for more than one dose) to be mixed with a provided liquid.
 Etanercept is injected subcutaneously (under the skin).
 It is usually injected once a week.
 When etanercept injection products are used to treat chronic plaque psoriasis, it may be injected twice a week during the first 3 months of treatment and then once a week after the first 3 months.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use etanercept injection products exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 You will receive your first dose of etanercept injection products in a doctor's office.
 After that, you can inject the medication yourself at home or have a friend or relative perform the injections.
 Ask your doctor or pharmacist to show you or the person who will be performing the injections how to inject etanercept injection products.
 Carefully read the written instructions for use that come with etanercept injection products before you inject the medication.
 Be sure to ask your doctor or pharmacist if you have any questions about how to inject the medication.

 Multi-dose vials of etanercept injection products should be placed in the refrigerator as soon as possible, but no later than 4 hours after you mix it.
 You may store the vial of etanercept injection product for up to 14 days after you mix it if there is enough medication remaining for a complete dose.
-However, you should not combine the contents of two or more vials of etanercept injection to make a complete dose.
+However, you should not combine the contents of two or more vials of etanercept injection products to make a complete dose.
 You also should not mix any other medications with etanercept injection products.